huanyun1218924/DBDC_PK/README.md

 ```

 ## 🔬 Sample data
-- plasma_sample.Rdata: A simulated plasma dataset with the same sample size and metabolite variables as the original dataset
+- plasma_sample.Rdata: A simulated plasma dataset with the same sample size and metabolite variables as the original dataset.

-- urine_sample.RData: A simulated urine dataset with the same sample size and metabolite variables as the original dataset
+- urine_sample.RData: A simulated urine dataset with the same sample size and metabolite variables as the original dataset.

 ## 🧬 Main analysis code